RedHatNordicsSA/ansible-roadshow/labs/lab-5/README.md

 As you can see the secret name is added to the template.

-To run the playbook with your vault, you'll be required to give Ansible your password.
+:boom: To run the playbook with your vault, you'll be required to give Ansible your password.
 Do so by creating a file named *.mypassword* and put the password in the file.
 You can do so by running below command in your terminal:
 ```
 echo "mypass123" >$WORK_DIR/mypassword
 ```

-Then run Ansible with the following command:
+:boom: Then run Ansible with the following command:

 ```
 cd $WORK_DIR